Xerophayze/XeroFlow/README.md

 3. For OpenAI-style endpoints, enter the API URL (e.g., `https://api.openai.com/`) and provide your API key.
 4. For Ollama-style endpoints, you can enter the URL of your Ollama system, such as `http://192.168.76.130:11434`.
 5. You can also configure other OpenAI-conformant endpoints, such as Groq with the URL `https://api.groq.com/openai/`.
+6. For Google Gemini, select the Gemini endpoint, provide your Gemini API key, and choose the desired model (e.g., `gemini-1.5-pro`, `gemini-1.5-flash`).

 Once your API endpoints are configured, you can start building workflows that integrate these endpoints to power your nodes and processes.